tylerharter/cs320/s20/p3/README.md

 Requirements:

-* Going to `http://your-ip:port/browse.html` should returns the content for `browse.html`, and similarly for the other pages.
+* Going to `http://your-ip:port/browse.html` should return the content for `browse.html`, and similarly for the other pages.
 * The index.html page should have hyperlinks to all the other pages.
 * You should put whatever content you think makes sense on the pages.
 Just make sure that they all start with an `<h1>` heading, giving the page a title.